dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

     * Mixins make code harder to maintain and read.
 Remember only the references are duplicated, there is no actual method and class copy like in OOP languages.
 * Prototype.
   * Object prototypes are used to link objects.
+  * Prototypes are just a form of object delegation.
+There is no class copying, only objects are linked to each other.
+  *